margaridaramos/CapzlogCodingChallenge/README.md

 ## How to run the tests

-This repository also includes a separate project containing the tests.
-To run these tests follow these steps:
+To run the tests follow these steps:

- 1. cd into the `PDFParserTests` directory
+ 1. cd into the `PDFParser` directory
  2. run `dotnet test`

 ## How to use the PDFParser in your project